 Collaborate with your team

 Collaboration is key to a successful customer support process.
-Balance the quantity of tickets across your team and assign queries according to specific skills and languages.
+Balance the number of tickets across your team and assign queries according to specific skills and languages.
 Sharing knowledge resources on delivery, business and product information is essential to ensuring that your customer receives the appropriate response quickly and accurately.

 Step two: get positive feedback